America's Five Biggest Tech Stocks Lost $97 Billion Friday

 Don't worry, they went up so much lately, a little pullback and profit-taking was bound to happen.
 Nothing goes up forever.

 They should have seen it coming.
-(Score:3)
+(Score:5, Funny)

 This is really just the fallout from the devastating news on Friday that Microsoft is closing up shop on Docs.com. [slashdot.org] It's madness, sheer madness I say!